vanilla/docs/content/developer/addons/creating-new-functionality.md

 #### Modules

 Looking to add a small reusable component?
 Create your own module.
 Add a new file `class.mymodule.module.php` in the root of your addon.
 Open it and create a new class extending `Gdn_Module`.
-Next creating a `views/modules` directory inside of your addon.
+Next, create a `views/modules` directory inside of your addon.
 Inside of this folder create a file named like your modules class name.
-For example, if your module were called `MyFancyWidgetModule` your would create a view file called `myfancywidget.php`.
+For example, if your module were called `MyFancyWidgetModule`, you would create a view file called `myfancywidget.php`.
 This file must be lowercased and have the `Module` removed from the classname.

 [Ready more about modules](/developer/framework/modules).